3.3 million seek US jobless aid, nearly 5 times earlier high

-WASHINGTON - Nearly 3.3 million Americans applied for unemployment benefits last week — nearly five times the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.
+WASHINGTON - Nearly 3.3 million Americans applied for unemployment benefits last week — almost five times the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.

 The surge in weekly applications was a stunning reflection of the damage the viral outbreak is inflicting on the economy.
 Filings for unemployment aid generally reflect the pace of layoffs.